thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 One of the ways to do it is by following [this](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html) guide.

-**Note**: Make sure your database is accessible from the cluster, one of the way to achieve this is to create the database in the same VPC and subnets as ThingsBoard MQTT Broker cluster and use ‘eksctl-thingsboard-mqtt-broker-cluster-ClusterSharedNodeSecurityGroup-*’ security group.
+**Note**: Make sure your database is accessible from the cluster, one of the way to achieve this is to create the database in the same VPC and subnets as TBMQ cluster and use ‘eksctl-thingsboard-mqtt-broker-cluster-ClusterSharedNodeSecurityGroup-*’ security group.
 See screenshots below.

 Here you should choose VPC with the name of your cluster: